Central Private athlete diagnosed with heart disease after scare at basketball game

 "I started praying and asking God to increase my faith to believe for him.
 It was the scariest moment of my life," said Robert.

-He called 911 as on site medical staff rushed to Noah's side.
-Southern Lab's School Resource Officer, Alexander Jackson, performed CPR.
+He called 911 as on-site medical staff rushed to Noah's side.
+Southern Lab's school resource officer, Alexander Jackson and other bystanders assisted in performing CPR.

 "I just immediately did my job and instincts kicked in," said Jackson.

-Jackson assisted the on site medical team with using a defribillator to keep his heart going.
+Jackson helped the on site medical team use a defibrillator to keep his heart pumping.

 "We shocked him a total of three times over the course of 10 minutes until he got a strong pulse and was breathing on his own," Jackson explained.